-As a private institution, individuals wishing to enter the campus for the purpose of meeting with students or staff must be admitted through the Receptionist and receive a Visitor's Pass.
-This includes the news media, as well as anyone who might have business with students or staff members.
-The names of guests should be submitted to the Receptionist along with the expected time of arrival and where the student or staff member can be located when the individual arrives.
-This policy is intended to safeguard the privacy of the University Community, as well as to help insure a safe and secure campus environment.
+Individuals wishing to enter the campus of this private institution for the purpose of meeting with students or staff must be admitted through the receptionist and receive a visitor's pass.
+This includes the news media and anyone who may have business with students or staff members.
+The names of guests should be submitted to the receptionist along with the expected time of arrival and where the student or staff member can be located when the individual arrives.
+This policy is intended to safeguard the privacy of the university community, and to help ensure a safe and secure campus environment.

-After 1:00 a.m.
-Monday through Friday and 3:00 a.m.
-Saturday and Sunday only resident students will be allowed to enter or remain on campus.
-Resident students and staff members are required to show proper identification at the entrance to the campus.
+After 1 a.m.
+Monday through Friday and 3 a.m.
+Saturday and Sunday, only resident students will be allowed to enter or remain on campus.
+Resident students and staff members are required to show proper identification at the campus entrance.

 Chapter III.
 Lynn University Campus

-The picturesque 123-acre campus is beautifully landscaped with a variety of tropical and semi-tropical plants and trees.
-Seven lakes reflect the natural beauty of the setting and the harmonious design of the architecture.
-All buildings have been constructed since 1962 and are completely air-conditioned.
+Lynn University's picturesque 123-acre campus is landscaped with a variety of tropical and semi-tropical plants and trees.
+Seven lakes reflect the natural beauty of the setting and enhance the harmonious design of the architecture.
+All buildings have been constructed since 1962 and are completely airconditioned.